 - Take a small section of hair (about 1/2 inch thick), hold the end of your hair out, and starting about 3/4 of the way down, run the razor down your hair.
 When I first did this I was really gentle, but after a while you'll see how hard you need to press in order to get some of the hair off.
 After you run the razor down, gently pull down on the end of you hair and some hair should come out in your hand.

-Step 3: As I got braver, I gradually started moving a little farther up my hair and around all of the back of my hair.
-REMEMBER: You can always take more off later, but you can't put it back on.
+- As I got braver, I gradually started moving a little farther up my hair and around all of the back of my hair.
+Remember, you can always take more off later, but you can't put it back on.
 Also what I started to do, was run the razor up and down in one spot of my hair, almost like I was teasing it, but farther down.
 Only do this if you want to take a lot of hair off though!
 And be careful you don't saw through the whole piece of hair.

-Step 5: You can continue to use the razor to take off as much hair as you'd like!
-I took of A LOT, and it only took me about 20 minutes, but that was because I was trying to get the hang of it and not mess up my hair.
+- You can continue to use the razor to take off as much hair as you'd like!
+I took off a lot, and it only took me about 20 minutes, but that was because I was trying to get the hang of it and not mess up my hair.
 As you go, make sure you check the razor because I kept having to pull hair out of it, or it wouldn't work properly.

 Don't forget to brush you're hair as you go too.
 When I was doing it, I would brush my hair and some extra pieces would fall out that didn't before, so you may have thinner hair than you think!